 As a soloist, Kosanovic-Brown’s highlights include a performance of Mozart Bassoon Concerto under the invitation and baton of Franz Welser-Most in Bavaria and appearances with: the Natal Philharmonic, Philharmonia Northwest, Capella Salisburgenis in Salzburg and Vienna Austria, Roundtop Festival Orchestra, Rainier Symphony and the Corvallis-OSU Symphony.

-You can hear Ann’s solo work on Monday, February 27 with the OSU Wind Ensemble under the direction of Dr. Chris Chapman in a performance of Carl Maria von Weber’s “Andante and Hungarian Rondo” at The LaSells Stewart Center (875 SW 26th Street) in Corvallis, Oregon.
-Tickets/Information
+You may have been lucky enough to hear Ann’s solo work in February, 2017, with the OSU Wind Ensemble under the direction of Dr. Chris Chapman in a performance of Carl Maria von Weber’s “Andante and Hungarian Rondo” at The LaSells Stewart Center.